Snownee/Loquat/docs/spawning-mobs.md

 A _Difficulty_ is a manager that determines the amount of mobs to spawn, and scales the mob attributes based on the context.

 All difficulties should be located in the `loquat_difficulties` directory in a data pack.
-The namespaced will be ignored.
+The namespace will be ignored.

 ### Difficulty specification